AaronSymon/THE_API/README.md

                 },
             },
         ],
-        relations?: [
-            {
+        relations?: [ //Relations of your entity, correspond to the relations of the table in the database {
                 name: string, //Name of the relation
                 type: "OneToOne" | "OneToMany" | "ManyToOne" | "ManyToMany", //Type of the relation
-                relationWith: string, //Name of the entity with which the relation is made, manyToManyOwningSide?: boolean, //Is the relation is a manyToMany relation and the entity is the owning side oneToManyJoinTable?: string, //Name of the join table column if the relation is a manyToOne relation manyToManyJoinTable?: string //Name of the join table column if the relation is a manyToMany relation },
+                relationWith: string, //Name of the entity with which the relation is made, manyToManyOwningSide?: boolean, //Is the relation is a manyToMany relation and the entity is the owning side oneToManyJoinTable?: string, //Required for ManyToOne relations.
+Name of the join table column if the relation is a manyToOne relation manyToManyJoinTable?: string //Required for ManyToMany relations.
+Name of the join table column if the relation is a manyToMany relation
+            },
         ],
         dtoExcludedColumns?: string[], //Columns of the entity that you don't want to include in the dto